 This step is completely optional.
 But I would recommend you do it to get chicken tikka tandoori with MAXIMUM FLAVOR with a little effort.

 Break up a few sticks of cinnamon and heat the pieces on direct fire until they are red hot.
 Place in a small bowl inside the bowl of marinated chicken.

 Quickly drizzle a spoon of oil or ghee to produce smoke and cover the bowl with a lid.
 It wouldn’t produce as much smoke as charcoal, but a little goes a long way here.

 Let it smoke for about 10 minutes.
 (You can do this before refrigerating and leave it in while marinating.
 Or do it 10 minutes before roasting.
 It doesn’t make much of a difference.)

-This hack gives an amazing SMOKY CINNAMON FLAVOR that beats the restaurant ones.
+This hack gives an amazing SMOKY CINNAMON FLAVOR to tandoori chicken skewers that beat the restaurant ones.
 I promise!